Anthropology (ANT)

 Prerequisite: ANT 101.
 Introduction to the anthropology of Europe and European culture.
 The course discusses the traits and development of distinctive cultural features of European peoples through cultural histories of Europe in general and ethnographic case studies.
 It related the development and influence of Western civilization to other regions of the world.
 Offered occasionally.

-ANT 305 PEOPLES OF AFRICA
+ANT 305 MOTHER AFRICA

 Equivalent Course: AAS 305